AlessandroCarcangiu/FastAPI-2FA-OTP/README.md

 ### QuickStart using Docker
 *NB the next steps should not change depending on the SO used.
-Otherwise, please report encountered errors by emailing me or just creating an new issue.
+Otherwise, please report any errors/mistakes by emailing me or just creating an new issue.
 Thank you.*

 Clone the repository and move onto the new folder and be sure you're using the main branch.